ak-arun-career/product-compare/README.md

 ## IE11 support

 This project supports a superset of the latest JavaScript standard.<br>
-This is made possible by importing the following into the `./index.js` file
+This is made possible by importing the following packages into the `./index.js` file<br>

-    - core-js/stable (to polyfill ECMAScript features) and
+    `core-js/stable` --> to polyfill ECMAScript features<br>
-    - regenerator-runtime/runtime (needed to use transpiled generator functions)
+    `regenerator-runtime/runtime` --> needed to use transpiled generator functions